judebantony/cicd-github-action-example/README.md

 Integrating & Implementation of E2E CI/CD release workflow with different cloud SaaS tool using [Github Action](https://github.com/features/actions).

 ### 1) Maven - Build and Unit Test ###
+[Apache Maven](https://maven.apache.org) is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

 Build the code is using [Maven](https://maven.apache.org) and run the [JUnit](https://junit.org/junit5/) unit test cases, upload the test coverage result to [Github Action](https://github.com/features/actions) .
 Please check [pom.xml](https://github.com/judebantony/cicd-github-action-example/tree/main/pom.xml).

 ```yaml